borkdude/jet/README.md

    - `--keywordize`: if present, keywordizes JSON keys.
    - `--pretty`: if present, pretty-prints JSON and EDN output.
    - `--query`: given a jet-lang query, transforms input.
 See [jet-lang docs](doc/query.md).
+   - `--collect`: given separate values, collects them in a vector.
    - `--version`: if present, prints current version of `jet` and exits.

 Experimental: